This Simple Tweak Can Make You Happier, Less Stressed & More Productive At Work

 The advantages of working outside with access to some sort of natural surfaces are far-reaching.
-Doing so has been shown to reduce stress, especially if you live in an urban environment, and lead to higher-quality, more creative ideas, especially when paired with walking.
+Doing so has been shown to reduce stress1, especially if you live in an urban environment2, and lead to higher-quality, more creative ideas, especially when paired with walking.
 Employees who engage with the outdoors also tend to find it easier to concentrate and therefore are more productive.
 And they may even be better team players, with one study finding that the more people are exposed to beautiful nature scenes, the more they act in a trustworthy, generous manner.

 The health benefits of ditching your desk are equally pronounced.
 Employees who engage with the outdoors typically take roughly 15 percent less sick time off per year than those who don't.
-And working outside can help us maintain healthy circadian rhythms and avoid harsh indoor pollutants.
+And working outside can help us maintain healthy circadian rhythms and avoid harsh indoor pollutants3.
 "Cleaning out an HVAC system is a lot of work.
 Walking outdoors is free."